lcthomas/engl6000f25/course-calendar.md

 ### Monday, September 15
 - Applying to conferences, writing abstracts, attending and presenting at conferences, conference funding
 - Visit from EGSO
-- Current graduate student panel: Teddy Leane, Allison Zhou, and Taylor Pryor
+- Current graduate student panel: Teddy Leane, Allison Zhou, and Margaux Delaney
 - Please send Lindsay your ranked list of journals for your journal review presentation by class

 ## Week 5: Olin Library: Meet in Olin 108